KBNLresearch/intro-kb-apis/tutorial.md

 ## Exercise 4: Querying the index with SRU

 -   Open a new window or tab in your browser and navigate to the search API base URL.
 Now construct the parameters for querying the ANP collection with a single keyword of your choice.
-Find the total number of results found for your query.
+Find the total number of results for your query.

 -   Use the `maximumRecords`, `startRecord` and `x-fields` parameters to expand and navigate through the results.